LeanKit-Labs/hyped/README.md

 // resource
 {
 	[resourceName]: the resource name (must be unique)
-	parent: (optional) the name of the resource that this "belongs" to.
+	parent: (optional) the name of the resource that this "belongs" to
+	urlPrefix: (optional) a URL prefix for all actions in this resource
 	actions: {
 		[actionName]: {
 			method: the http method